-7Songwriters is a concert series that showcases composers and songwriters of cross-genre: musical theater, jazz, classical art song, pop, rock, experimental—multidisciplinary musicians whose work in-between genres defies definition or any one label.
+7Songwriters is a concert series that showcases composers and songwriters of cross-genre: musical theater, jazz, classical art song, pop, folk, hip-hop, experimental—multidisciplinary musicians whose work in-between genres defies definition or any one label.
 These are melodies in search of an ear, hidden gems slipped through the crack; new poetry, words, and lyrics set for the voice.